top of page

 This is DAY ONE.

-On day (2) you rest.
-Maybe do a little stretching, Yoga, mediation, and you go on about your day.
-There's no need to wash your hair here, and there shouldn't really be a need to wash your body either because it's not "dirty".
-You maybe transpired a bit at night as your body regulates its temperature up or down, or you lifted some heavy boxes around the house.
+On day (3) you rest.
+Maybe do a little stretching, Yoga, or meditation, and you go on about your day.
+There's no need to wash your hair here, and there shouldn't be a need to wash your body either because it's not "dirty".
+You may have transpired a bit at night as your body regulates its temperature up or down, or you lifted some heavy boxes around the house.

 At night, you will massage your scalp gently (see our quick YouTube Shorts [HERE] to learn the proper way to do these!)